Ashim101/vrit-assignment/README.md

 Optimize Performance: I’ll also look into making the app run better on different devices by tweaking the animation logic.

 Time Spent
-It took me around 8-10 to complete this project.
+It took me around 8-10 hours to complete this project.
 Since I’m new to Framer Motion, I had to spend a good amount of time learning how to use it and trying different things.
 It was challenging, but I learned a lot along the way.

 Live demo link: https://vrit-assignment.onrender.com/